 If you have ever tried to apply for Section 8, you may have noticed an uncanny pattern: Every single person you talk to will tell you it is impossible.
 You will hear a nonstop stream of all the ways you will never get it or it will never work out or how you will be living the rest of your life in a rat-infested hovel of misery.

-This guide is for people who are not easily discouraged.
+This guide is for people who are looking for nice housing and are not easily discouraged.
 Or for people who are formerly discouraged, and have now decided to become plucky!

 How Section 8 Works